 Yet, withal, an air of abstract sadness hangs over Headshot.
 Bob’s Boxing Palace is a bleak stronghold of the old ways and the fighters are young and the writer is young and hope is all and the smiles are fleeting.

-It is a long way from Bill Heinz and The Professional to Rita Bullwinkel and Headshot in the cannon of boxing novels.
+It is a long way from Bill Heinz and The Professional to Rita Bullwinkel and Headshot in the canon of boxing novels.
 It is, maybe, not as far from the Buddhist boxer Lucia Rijker to Bullwinkel’s mystical young women.

 A tough call, but I see Headshot as a majority draw.